xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

   device mapper
 - deactivating volumes locally
 - listing LVs, PVs etc

+Note that current LVHD requires the management network for these control-plane functions.

 When the SM backend wishes to query or update volume group metadata it should use the `xenvm` CLI while thin-provisioning is enabled.